valancej/documentation/_basic/getting-started/run-command-if-other-fails.md

 * include a table of contents
 {:toc}

+## Running A Command If A Step Fails

+In some workflows, you may want to execute a command _only when_ a previous command has failed.
+As one example, you may want to run an alerts script if your tests fail.

+By default, Codeship exits a build once their is a failure of any kind, which means when any command reports back a status code other than `0`.
+However, by wrapping your commands in an "on fail" script, you can create a fallback conditionality and then exit your build appropriately afterwards.

+## Using The "On Fail" Script

 To run another command if an earlier one fails you can use the following bash syntax